tc39/notes/es9/2018-03/mar-20.md

 JHD: function lengths are one of the things that we found to be web compatible to change.
 Is there any reason why we shouldn't consider changing the length to 1?

-AK: i think its a waste of time to change length.
-Let’s take the simplest path
+AK: I think its a waste of time to change length.
+Let's take the simplest path

-BT: I'm fine with changing the spec. it’s a bug that will get fixed when it gets fixed, when it's time.
+BT: I'm fine with changing the spec.
+It's a bug that will get fixed when it gets fixed, when it's time.

 JHD: can we make it so that the test262 is changed to 1 to match the spec? should we shoot for that?

 ??: the browsers will fail the tests. the browsers do their thing but the spec should be ..?

-RJE: im hearing both sides of the discussion.
-Proposal is to change the spec

 DE: three options: leave the spec as is and update the test262 to have the length of 1 instead of 3.
 Option 1: Total alignment with Chakra core and the spec draft being one.
 The other option is to create a new consensus concept that leo had.
 Proposal two is to make a rough consensus between implementers.

-YK: i want to hear if vendors agree that 1 is the correct solution
+YK: I want to hear if vendors agree that 1 is the correct solution

 BT: That doesn't change the answer.
 If you wanted to be pedantic 1 would be the correct choice, I think.